davidpaMSFT/SCCMdocs/sccm/desktop-analytics/overview.md

 > [!Note]
 > Desktop Analytics is a successor of Windows Analytics.
 The *Windows Analytics* service includes Upgrade Readiness, Update Compliance, and Device Health.
 >
 > All of these capabilities are combined in the *Desktop Analytics* service.
-Desktop Analytics also is more tightly integrated with Configuration Manager.
+Desktop Analytics is also more tightly integrated with Configuration Manager.

 ## Benefits

 Many customers have challenges with getting and staying current with Windows 10.
-The primary challenge is testing applications.
+The primary challenge is validating and remediating application compatibility.
 This process is typically manual.
-It's time-consuming for IT administrators and application owners to continually analyze existing applications.
-Then remediate any issues that arise.
+It's time-consuming for IT administrators and application owners to continually analyze existing applications, then remediate any issues that arise.

 Desktop Analytics provides the following benefits:

 - **Device and software inventory**: Inventory of key factors such as apps and versions of Windows.

 - **Pilot identification**: Identification of the smallest set of devices that provide the widest coverage of factors.
 It focuses on the factors that are most important to a pilot of Windows upgrades and updates.
-Making sure the pilot is more successful allows you to proceed more quickly and confidently to broad deployments in production.
+Making sure the pilot is more representative allows you to proceed more quickly and confidently to broad deployments in production.

 - **Issue identification**: Using aggregated market data along with data from your environment, the service predicts potential issues to getting and staying current with Windows.
 It then suggests potential mitigations.